abkonsta/cc-vim-config/README.md

     cd ~/.vim/iterm
     . ./iterm_profile.sh

-Profile script was adapted from http://kpumuk.info.
+The profile script was adapted from http://kpumuk.info.
 Turn off transparent background (Command+U), it's annoying.

 # Updating

 As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with:

     cd ~/.vim && git pull --rebase ; git submodule update ; cd -